 Geillis looked back over her shoulder as she grasped onto the reins of the galloping horse.
 She saw the witch-hunters were at the cottage and struggling with Agnes.
 Minister Munro was there, and he stood holding his bible in the air.
 Once again, the lightning struck the Church steeple.

 Geillis’s knuckles were white from her grip on the reins, her heart raced.
 The rain mixed with the tears running down her face.
-Would Agnes suffer at the madness of the Church determined to burn innocent as an appeasement to a superstitious King?
+Would Agnes suffer at the madness of the Church determined to burn an innocent woman as an appeasement to a superstitious King?
 She stood up in the stirrups, lifted her head and shouted, ‘Curse King James Stuart and Anne of Denmark.
 Let the storm thrash them when they sail up the Forth.’
 She settled back down onto the saddle and whispered.
 ‘Save us all from Man’s evil dynasty.’